davitomix/egghead.io-iodiomatic-redux-course/README.md

-# egghead.io Redux Course.
+# egghead.io Idiomatic Redux Course.
-> Reducers, Redux examples used during the course.
+> This repo contains the scripts built during the course.

 ## Built With